samuelzakaria/samuelzakaria/README.md

 - 👋 Hi, I’m @samuelzakaria
 - 👀 I’m interested in data science
-- 🌱 I’m currently learning Pyhton,R, and SQL
+- 🌱 I’m currently learning Python,R, and SQL
 - 💞️ I’m looking for opportunity to work in data science field, i'm an electrical engineer who want to change career path to be data scientist in future :)
 - 📫 You can reach me trough email : samuel.zakaria05@gmail.com or phone : 08999167424